-Four years ago, on 13 November 2014, Indian limited-overs opening batsman Rohit Sharma created a history by scoring highest runs in an ODI innings.
+Five years ago, on 13 November 2014, Indian limited-overs opening batsman Rohit Sharma created history by scoring the highest runs in ODI innings.
 The record is still intact till the date.

 After Indian skipper Virat Kohli decided to bat first, Indian openers Ajinkya Rahane and Rohit Sharma provided a 40-run partnership before Rahane lost his wicket on 28 runs.
 Then the no.3 batsman Ambati Rayudu was dismissed cheaply by scoring just 8 runs.